The CEB has 41 member states who are the Bank’s shareholders. All countries that are members of the Council of Europe are eligible to join the CEB.

 The CEB can provide loans to any of its member states, in accordance with its mandate.
 The Bank may also receive voluntary contributions from its members, through fiduciary accounts.

 A member country can be both a donor and a recipient of loans.

-As a sign of solidarity among the CEB member states, the Bank aims to provide increased support to a group of 22 “target countries” of Central, Eastern and South-Eastern Europe: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Georgia, Hungary, Kosovo, Latvia, Lithuania, Malta, Moldova (Republic of), Montenegro, North Macedonia, Poland, Romania, Serbia, Slovak Republic, Slovenia, and Turkey.
+As a sign of solidarity among the CEB member states, the Bank aims to provide increased support to a group of 22 “target group countries” of Central, Eastern and South-Eastern Europe: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Georgia, Hungary, Kosovo, Latvia, Lithuania, Malta, Moldova (Republic of), Montenegro, North Macedonia, Poland, Romania, Serbia, Slovak Republic, Slovenia, and Turkey.